transmission/transmission/docs/rpc-spec.md

 | `webseedsSendingToUs`| number| tr_stat

 `availability`: An array of `pieceCount` numbers representing the number of connected peers that have each piece, or -1 if we already have the piece ourselves.

+`bytesCompleted`: An array of `tr_info.filecount` numbers.
+Each is the completed bytes for the corresponding file.

 `files`: array of objects, each containing: